jefeish/project-template-action/demo.md

 # What can you use it for ?

-For any project board that needs to be reusable or requires a standard component layout (Columns, Issues, etc)
+Any project board that needs to be reusable or requires a standard component layout (Columns, Issues, etc)

 ## A migration example